Who We Are

 Executive Director: Richard Zimmerman

 Richard Zimmerman is the Founding Director of Orangutan Outreach, a New York-based non-profit organization whose mission is to save the critically endangered orangutans and protect their rainforest home.
 Richard grew up in Southern California, where his love for orangutans was fostered by frequent visits to the Los Angeles and San Diego Zoos.
 His passion was reignited years later when he was living in Barcelona and made regular visits to the Barcelona Zoo to see Snowflake, the legendary albino gorilla.
-It was in the enclosure around the corner from the gorilla that Richard first set eyes on a giant Cheekpadder male orangutan named Moe.
-Richard spent many afternoons sitting near Moe, who was always alone, sitting silently on a barren slab of concrete with little enrichment and no companions.
+It was in the enclosure just around the corner from the gorilla that Richard first set eyes on a giant Cheekpadder male orangutan named Moe.
+Richard spent many afternoons with Moe, who was always alone, sitting silently on a barren slab of concrete with little enrichment and no companions.
+Each day, when it was time to go in, Moe would bellow out a long call and then wait patiently for his keepers to come and open the door so he could slowly make his way back inside.

 Read an interview with Richard on the BNF (OuTrop) blog.

 Debbie Clemens is a conservation biologist from the Chicago-land area.
 She comes to Orangutan Outreach with knowledge from a Master's degree in Zoology, the experience of field work in SE Asia, a passion for wildlife conservation, and a strong desire to educate others.
-Debbie has expertise in community-based conservation as well as the role of zoological institutions in conservation.
+Debbie has expertise in orangutan behavior and ecology, community-based conservation, and the role of zoological institutions in conservation.
 Debbie is practiced in interpretation of animal behavior as well as animal care and husbandry.
-She is an experienced instructor of conservation biology graduate level courses as well as a seasoned informal educator.
-Debbie is dedicated to the conservation of wild orangutans in Borneo and Sumatra and has been working on behalf of the precious pongos since 2010.
+She is an experienced instructor of conservation biology graduate level courses including field courses in Malaysian Borneo.
+Having worked at various wildlife centers, Debbie is also a seasoned informal educator.
+Debbie is dedicated to the conservation of wild orangutans in Borneo and Sumatra and has been working on their behalf since 2010.
+She began working for Orangutan Outreach in 2019.

-As the Outreach Coordinator, Debbie assists in the growth of Orangutan Outreach by increasing awareness of our work, through social media and by providing presentations.
-Debbie also fosters new and existing partnerships, organizes fundraising events, and manages special campaigns and initiatives.
+As the Community Engagement Manager, Debbie assists in the growth of Orangutan Outreach by increasing awareness of our work by creating content for our website and social media channels, by providing presentations and interviews, and by sharing her expertise on podcasts.
+Debbie also stays in close contact with our donors and supporters, fosters new partnerships, and manages special campaigns and initiatives.
+Using a unique set of skills, Debbie is able to motivate others to take positive action on behalf of wild orangutans and their forest home.
 Have a great idea?
 Debbie would love to connect with you.
 She can be reached at email hidden; JavaScript is required

 Board Member Spotlight: Colleen Reed